 Displays of Hendred's Millenium history housed in a Grade one Listed ex-Carthusian Chapel (15th Century)...
 (5.8 miles, 9.4 km, direction N)

 Situated on the banks of the River Cherwell is the peaceful settings of the beautiful Botanic Gardens of Oxford.
 The gardens are.....
 (5.9 miles, 9.5 km, direction N)

-One of the finest examples of seventeenth-century architecture in Oxford houses an unrivalled collection of early astronomical.....All attractions in AbingdonAll attractions in OxfordshireComplete A to Z of attractions in England
+An impressive storehouse filled with the richest examples of human creativity and imagination.
+Masks peer down from the high.....All attractions in AbingdonAll attractions in OxfordshireComplete A to Z of attractions in England